Best Rewards Credit Cards in Canada for 2026

 With a 4.5% average rate of return and a valuable, flexible rewards program, the American Express Cobalt Card is by far the best rewards credit card in Canada.

-The detailed reviews below cover all the features and details of Canada's best rewards cards, including pros and cons, rewards program comparisons, and tips on how to choose just the right card.
+This guide covers all the features and benefits of Canada's best rewards cards, including pros and cons, rewards program comparisons, and tips on choosing the right card.
+All of the cards covered in this guide were selected using our data-driven Genius Rating algorithm, which ranks every credit card in Canada using 126+ data points.

 Key Takeaways